-This program aims to generate opportunities for Australian business, education, science and innovation and the arts to work with partners in Southeast Asia.
+This program aims to increase knowledge and promote Australia's interests in Southeast Asia by initiating and supporting activities designed to enhance awareness, understanding and links between people and institutions in Australia and ten Southeast Asian countries.
 It forms part of the International Relations Grants Program (IRGP) which seeks to support the government's foreign policies and economic diplomacy interests and projects a positive contemporary image of Australia.

-The council’s mandate is to cover the ten countries of ASEAN: Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand, and Vietnam.
-The 2019 funding priorities are:
+The council’s mandate is to cover the ten countries of ASEAN: Brunei, Cambodia, Indonesia, Laos, Malaysia, Burma, the Philippines, Singapore, Thailand and Vietnam.
+The 2020 funding priorities are: